April 2019 archive

 Realistic Neon Text Effect in Photoshop » Photoshop Tutorials

-Learn how to create a stunning neon text effect with wires using Photoshop.
+[ad_1] Learn how to create a stunning neon text effect with wires using Photoshop.
 Creating a neon sign, is fun.
 There are many different variations you can create.
 I will show you a great way, by mainly using layer styles and a few filters.
-You can also choose to pick whatever …
+You can also choose to pick …

 Continue reading